-One, typically troublesome bottle neck is the use of inks, paints, adhesives, and other coatings in production since these need time to set properly.
+One troublesome bottle neck is the use of inks, paints, adhesives, and other coatings in production, since these need time to set properly.
 This may entail simply waiting for the product to set, which could take minutes to hours, or attempting to accelerate the process with various methods such as forced air drying or oven baking.
 The gains in production experienced with these acceleration methods are often minimal and adaptation and use is typically costly.

-The implementation of UV curable photoinitiator based materials, allows for a faster, more adaptable, more reliable and less expensive alternative to air/heat drying.
-Photoinitiators react when exposed to light from a particular band or “action” spectrum causing the compound to cure by polymerization of the liquids within.
+The implementation of UV curable photoinitiator-based materials allows for a faster, more adaptable, more reliable, and less expensive alternative to air/heat drying.
+Photoinitiators react when exposed to light from a particular band or “action” spectrum of UV light, causing the compound to cure by polymerization of the liquids within.
 Photoinitiators have been developed for a myriad of product used in manufacturing, such as inks, paints, adhesives, and coatings.

 The right action spectrum is critical to production success